 Lake Placid Olympic Ski Jump Complex

-It was cool seeing all of the Olympic ski jumping memorabilia that lined the walls of the jumping complex.
-But what we weren’t prepared for was just how spectacular the views of the Adirondack Mountains were going to be.
+It was refreshing to see all of the Olympic ski jumping memorabilia that lined the jumping complex walls.
+What we weren’t prepared for was just how spectacular the Adirondack Mountain views were going to be.
 They were incredible!

 Lake Placid Olympic Center Museum

-Being Canucks, life can be hockey, hockey, hockey.
+Because we are Canucks, life can be hockey, hockey, hockey.
 The boys and I all play hockey during the winter.
-And during the summer we can often be found shooting balls in our driveway.
+And during the summer, we can often be found shooting balls in our driveway.
 So a visit to the Lake Placid Olympic Center, where the storied “Miracle on Ice” occurred during the 1980 Olympics was a must!

-The Olympic Sites Passport includes access to both the Olympic Center Museum and the figure skating shows that are held regularly at the Olympic skating rink in Lake Placid.
-During the winter though, those who visit Lake Placid can even do some laps on the Olympic speed skating oval.
+The Olympic Sites Passport includes access to both the Olympic Center Museum, and the figure skating shows regularly held at the Olympic skating rink in Lake Placid.
+During the winter, though, those who visit Lake Placid can even skate laps on the Olympic speed skating oval.
 That would be cool!